wbcolon/xPlay/README.md

 currently played file.
 In addition there is player control section with a *play/pause*, *stop*, *prev*, *next* and *clear queue* buttons and a volume dialer.
 If you double-click on an entry of the queue then the player jumps to this track.
 Right-clicking on a queue entry will remove this track from the queue.

+The Rotel widget allows to control a Rotel A12 or A14 amp via a network connection.
+The volume can be adjusted (maximum of 60) and the input can be selected.
+The values for bass and treble can be adjusted (from -10 to +10).

 ### Movie View